Amazon Marketplace

 BN is a unique numeric ID that identifies each category/subcategory on Amazon.
 Sellers must set the correct BN for their products to appear in the right categories.
 BN is important for Amazon BSR calculation and for search/navigation.

-Open term pageBrutto-Handelsvolumen
+Open glossary pageBrutto-Handelsvolumen

 Gesamtwert aller Produktlinien in Zeitraum